Country Living Room Ideas and Designs

 Outside, a rainwater harvesting system irrigates the garden and fields and woodland below the house have been rewilded.

-This is an example of a farmhouse open plan living room in Other with beige walls, light hardwood flooring, beige floors and a vaulted ceiling.
+This is an example of a large farmhouse open plan living room in Wiltshire with a wood burning stove, a vaulted ceiling, beige walls and grey floors.

 Country Living Room Ideas and Designs